- We reduced the size of our lip care shelf-peg cartons and cards by 11%, which decreased our paperboard usage by approximately 26 tons annually.

 - We have provided reusable k-cups at all the Keurig machines.
 This helps cut down on k-cup waste which is an increasing problem as over 8 billion disposable cups are used each year.

 - We are also recycling old keys for scrap in conjunction with the Multiple Sclerosis society.

 - We handed out an LED light bulb to each employee.
 Replacing just one 75W incandescent bulb with the 5 W LED bulb can save over $10 a year if used 4 hours a day, 7 days a week.

 - We provided preferred parking for up to 9 fuel efficient vehicles that meet the LEED fuel-efficient standard.
 A vehicle must have a rating of 45 or more on the LEED scale to park in a space.
 A searchable database is provided for all employees to easily check their vehicle for eligibility.

 - We started a "Freecycle" program to re-channel objects employees no longer need to others who want them (rather than having them added to a landfill).

 - We installed an air filling station for car tires, which will not only reduce the amount of gasoline that employees burn, but will also save them money and make them safer on the roads.

 - We've given all employees reusable shopping bags for their trips to retailers and reusable insulated lunch bags.

 - We have incorporated a "green briefing" as part of orientation for all new employees.

-- We post and distribute information that includes a "Tip of the Month" on how individuals can make a difference at home (click here to see samples of these tips), a "Green Calendar" of related events throughout the community, information on carpooling options, and encouragement of behaviors like two-sided printing and paperless filing.
+- We post and distribute information that includes a "Tip of the Month" on how individuals can make a difference at home (check out examples of our Tips of the Month), a "Green Calendar" of related events throughout the community, information on carpooling options, and encouragement of behaviors like two-sided printing and paperless filing.